dinkbit/conekta-cashier/readme.md

 $user->subscription()->cancel();
 ```

-When a subscription is cancelled, Cashier will automatically set the `subscription_ends_at` column on your database.
+When a subscription is cancelled, Conekta-Cashier will automatically set the `subscription_ends_at` column on your database.
 This column is used to know when the `subscribed` method should begin returning `false`.
 For example, if a customer cancels a subscription on March 1st, but the subscription was not scheduled to end until March 5th, the `subscribed` method will continue to return `true` until March 5th.

 <a name="resuming-a-subscription"></a>
 ## Resuming A Subscription